hifi-finance/docs/protocol/technical-reference/governor-bravo/governor-bravo-delegate.md

 # Governor Bravo

-Governor Bravo Delegate is an advanced and flexible governance system.
+Governor Bravo is an advanced and flexible governance system.
 It is a key component of the decentralized governance infrastructure, which allows token holders to participate in the decision-making process for the management and future direction of a Hifi protocol.

-Governor Bravo Delegate serves as the implementation for the Governor Bravo Delegator.
-It is responsible for handling proposal creation, voting, and execution of governance actions.
-It is designed with upgradeability in mind, which means that its logic can be modified or extended without affecting the existing proposals and voting data.
+It's responsible for handling proposal creation, voting, and execution of governance actions; and it's designed with upgradeability in mind, which means that its logic can be modified or extended without affecting the existing proposals and voting data.

-The core features of the Governor Bravo Delegate include:

-- `Proposals`: Users with sufficient voting power can create proposals, which consist of a set of actions, such as modifying system parameters or upgrading smart contracts.
-Proposals are subject to a voting period during which token holders can cast their votes.
-- `Voting`: Token holders can vote on proposals by delegating their tokens to express their support, opposition, or abstention.
-The voting process takes place within a specified voting period, and the outcome is determined by the aggregated voting power of the participating users.
-- `Execution`: If a proposal receives the required number of votes to pass, it is queued for execution after a predefined delay.
-This delay provides a window for token holders to review the proposal and potentially withdraw their support if they disagree with the changes.
-- `Upgradeability`: The Governor Bravo Delegate has been designed with a clear separation of concerns between the storage and the implementation.
-This allows for seamless upgrades of the governance logic without affecting the existing proposals and voting data.
+This is the only upgradeable contract in Hifi governance.
+The most up to date version is [v1.0.0](https://github.com/hifi-finance/hifi-governance/blob/1.0.0/contracts/GovernorBravoDelegate.sol).

 ## Constant Functions